Team Check-in/Registration will be through GotSoccer prior to the designated cut off date listed on the website.

 - U15-U18 will play 30 minute halves and 30 minute halves for finals.

-CHAMPIONSHIP GAME - In the event of a tie at the end of regulation, the winner will be determined by penalty kicks (NO OVERTIME).
+SEMI-FINAL and CHAMPIONSHIP GAMES - In the event of a tie at the end of regulation, the winner will be determined by penalty kicks (NO OVERTIME).
 Only those players on the field at the end of regulation are eligible for penalty kicks.
 1st round of PKs shall be best of 5, if tied after 1st round, 2nd round of PKs will be 1 for 1 sudden death.

 1. Unlimited substitution according to FIFA Rules with following modifications: